By using this site, you agree to the Privacy Policy and Terms of Use.

 Always Choose “Complete” Food

-In the UK, pet foods labelled as “complete” must meet all the nutritional requirements for the stated life stage as defined by FEDIAF guidelines.
-“Complementary” foods, on the other hand, are designed to be fed alongside other foods and do not contain the full range of nutrients your puppy needs.
-Always check the label — if it doesn’t say “complete,” it shouldn’t be your puppy’s sole food source.
+In the UK, pet foods labeled “complete” must meet all the nutritional requirements of that stated life stage according to FEDIAF guidelines.
+“Complementary” foods, on the other hand, are designed to be fed alongside other foods and do not contain the full nutrients your puppy needs.

 Consider Breed Size

 Many premium brands now offer size-specific puppy foods.
-Small breed puppy foods feature smaller kibble sizes for tiny mouths and are often more calorie-dense to match small dogs’ faster metabolisms.
-Large breed puppy foods have controlled calcium and phosphorus levels, added joint-supporting ingredients, and are designed to support slower, steadier growth.
+Small breed puppy foods have smaller kibble sizes for tiny mouths and are often more calorie-dense to match the faster metabolism of small dogs.

 Dry vs Wet Food